cyberbotics/webots-doc/automobile/road-segments.md

 - `shape`: Could contain a list of 3D coordinates which will be linked clockwise to display the graphical shape.
 - `connectedRoadIDs`: Could contain a list of the identifiers of the connected Road.
 This is required to use the [SUMO exporter](sumo-exporter.md).
 - `boundingObject`: Defines if this crossroad should enable collisions based on the graphical shape.
+- `bottom`: Defines whether the crossroad bottom should be displayed (useful in case of bridge).
+- `castShadows`: Defines whether the crossroad should cast shadows.
+- `contactMaterial`: Defines the crossroad contact material (used by the ContactProperties node).

 ### Roundabout